Top three reasons to go rock climbing near Salt Lake City

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jeans.

-Group sizes are usually between 1–3 people with one guide, but you can also go with a larger group of up to 6 people per guide.
+- Group sizes are usually between 1–4 people with one guide, but you can also go with a larger group of up to 8 people with 2 guides.

 - If you are older than 18, you’re good to go.